GCC vs. GCC High for CMMC Level 2

 -

-Is Microsoft GCC Right for You?
+Is Microsoft GCC right for you?

 If your organization doesn’t handle CUI or ITAR-regulated data, GCC may provide a cost-effective cloud solution.
 But for defense contractors working toward CMMC Level 2 compliance, it likely won’t meet the necessary cybersecurity and regulatory thresholds.